epfllibrary/latex-course/_episodes/09_Supplemental_collaborative.md

 - "Overleaf is a web platform in which multiple persons can work with a LaTeX document simultaneously"
 ---

-**This part of the lesson is under development, if you want more information about this topic, ask your EPFL librarians at formations.bib@epfl.ch**
+**This part of the lesson is under development.
+If you want more information about this topic, ask your EPFL librarians at formations.bib@epfl.ch**

 Overleaf is a web platform where you can write LaTeX and compile documents easily.
 Packages, environments and commands should work the same in Overleaf as in locally installed versions of LaTeX.